aneoconsulting/ArmoniK.Infra/networking/aws/vpce/README.md

 # AWS VPC endpoints

-This module provides a VPC endpoints in a given AWS VPC.
+This module provides AWS VPC endpoints in a given AWS VPC.

-Give for each endpoint object the following information:
+Give for each endpoint object to be created the following information:

 * `vpc_id`: (Required) The ID of the VPC in which the endpoint will be used.
 * `service`: (Optional) Common name of an AWS service (e.g., `s3`).